zcienka/GiveAway/README.md

 * Express.js

 ## Todo:
-- [ x ] Add user authentication and authorization on backend
+- [x] Add user authentication and authorization on backend
 - [ ] Add user authentication and authorization on frontend
 - [ ] Fetch data from an API
 - [ ] Add google authentication